thedzy/Python/Includes/README.md

 Includes an example of parallel processes and retrieving the results

 ## wireless
-Includes and example of retreiving information about hardware and networks
+Includes examples of retreiving information about hardware and networks